 Reduces Time-Wasting

-The work method allows you to focus on tasks that are critical to your project, helping you weed out time-wasting activities from your schedule.
+The work method allows you to focus on projects that are critical to your project, helping you weed out time-wasting activities from your schedule.

 Since the rule gives you a defined work structure, you can work with precision.
 It also means interruptions and distractions won’t prevent you from getting things done.